Why Don’t States Verify Insurance When Registering Your Car?

 Illinois, Montana, Washington, and New Hampshire are the only states that allow you to register your car without showing proof of insurance.
-That doesn’t mean that you shouldn’t purchase car insurance.
+This doesn’t mean that you shouldn’t purchase car insurance.
 If you get pulled over and don’t have any car insurance, you can still face a variety of punishments, which vary by state.

-Of course, registration may not be the only that’s required.
+Of course, registration may not be the only thing that’s required of you to drive a car in your state.
 Some states require an emissions check to make sure the car complies with state laws.
 Most states require that your car pass an inspection, which is meant to check that your car is able to safely operate on the roads.
 If you have a motorcycle that needs to be registered, check with your state DMV as well.
 There may be different specifications.